Tarnasa/Joueur.go/README.md

 # Go Joueur Client

-This is the client for the [Cadre] AI framework.
+This is the [Go] client for the [Cadre] AI framework.
 It can play multiple different games, though you will probably only be interested in one at a time.

-In general, try to stay out of the `base/`, `runtime/`, and `games/game_name/impl/` directories; they do most of the heavy lifting to play on our game servers.
+In general, try to stay out of the `internal` directories; they do most of the heavy lifting to play on our game servers.

 Each AI, and the game objects it manipulates are all in `games/game_name/`, with your very own AI living in `games/game_name/ai.go` for you to make